-We currently contract with CSUSA for our first two schools (Langtree Charter Academy and Cabarrus Charter Academy).
-CSUSA has met and exceeded our expectations and therefore we plan to continue our partnership with it as our preferred operator.
-CSUSA has a proven success record in over 70 schools.
+The board currently contracts with CSUSA for our first 2 schools (Langtree Charter Academy and Cabarrus Charter Academy).
+CSUSA has met and exceeded our expectations, and therefore we plan to continue our partnership with it as our preferred operator.
+CSUSA has a proven success record in 70 schools.
 The company can provide the resources to build, manage and support a new school.
 For example, our first two schools were constructed in nine months and have exceeded expectations in academic performance.

-We have not researched or pursued any other vendor for this application cycle since we are completely satisfied with CSUSA's performance and service delivery over the course of the past 2 years since we have been working with their personnel.
+We have not researched or pursued any other vendor for this application cycle since we are completely satisfied with CSUSA's performance and service delivery over the course of the past two years that we have been working with their personnel.
 CSUSA's educational model and other services fulfill the needs that are important to us.
 We have worked with the CSUSA executive, financial, operations, facilities, and human resources teams and have a solid understanding of their educational and operational models.

 Strong academic performance of CSUSA-managed schools was the primary factor in selecting CSUSA.
-In Louisiana, the CSUSA-managed charters (that have been open for longer than 1 year) are proving to be high quality schools of choice that meet or exceed their peer and neighborhood schools across various performance metrics.
-In Florida, the DOE has designated 15 CSUSA schools as "High Performing Charter Schools."
-The designation means that the school received at least two school grades of "A" and no grade below "B" for the last 3 years; the school received an unqualified opinion on each annual audit.
+In Louisiana, the CSUSA-managed charters (that have been open for longer than one year) are proving to be high quality schools of choice that meet or exceed their peer and neighborhood schools across various performance metrics.
+In Florida, the DOE has designated 15 CSUSA schools as "High Performing."
+The designation means that the in the past 3 years, the school: received at least 2 school grades of "A" and no grade below "B"; received an unqualified opinion in the annual financial audits; and did not receive an audit that revealed any emergency conditions set forth in statute.
 CSUSA has a large support staff that provides services to its schools across all areas needed to successfully operate a charter school.
-This includes a team of Regional Directors and Managers including Finance, Education, Facilities, Operations, Marketing, Enrollment and Human Resources.
-CSUSA works with us to support the infrastructure to ensure adequate resources
+This includes a team of Regional Support Staff.
+CSUSA works closely with the board to support the infrastructure needed to ensure adequate school resources.